 Chapters to include:

-- The Promise of Equity-minded Practice: EDI Lessons Learned from Higher Education for Education Abroad
+- The Promise of Equity-minded Practice: Lessons Learned from Higher Education for Education Abroad

 - Inclusion Begins with Us: Developing Inclusive Organizational Cultures and Hiring Practice